-Summer nights in England are usually pleasant in a balmy sort of way, but after several stiflingly hot days, the latent heat that radiated from London's over-cooked buildings and shimmering pavements, lingered in the murky atmosphere that hung over the city like an unwelcome thermal blanket, causing the stagnant evening air trapped below to remain uncomfortably warm and humid.
+Summer nights in England are usually pleasant in a balmy sort of way, but after several stiflingly hot days, the latent heat that radiated from London's over-cooked buildings and shimmering pavements lingered in the murky atmosphere that hung over the city like an unwelcome thermal blanket, causing the stagnant evening air trapped below to remain uncomfortably warm and humid.

 But not anymore.

 He had been brought up, if you could call it that, not far from this famous river.
 As an angry and frustrated teenager he had regularly sat on its banks to take time-out, usually after having heated arguments with his abusive and neglectful parents about matters that now seem trivial, but at the time, to him, were a matter of life and death.
-For hours he would sit on the embankment wall as evening turned into night; his eyes fixed on the fast-flowing brown water as it followed its ancient and uninterrupted course to the estuary.
+For hours he would sit on the river wall as evening turned into night; his eyes fixed on the fast-flowing brown water as it followed its ancient and uninterrupted course to the estuary.
 The spectacle of the city's life-blood escaping from the chaos of London to the wide waters of the ocean had the inexplicable consequence of calming his sensitive heart and pacifying his adolescent temper.

-As he walked in the direction of the river, his footsteps echoing in the dark alleyway that only ever saw the light of the midday sun, he hoped that a trip to the water's edge might help him find some solace like before.
-But he laughed grimly to himself, as he knew that it would take someone a great deal wiser than Old Father Thames to sort out his problems this time and deal with the shit-storm he had created and had left for others to deal with back at the hotel.
-He carried on walking with his head down, watching his footing on the uneven London pavements or 'sidewalks', as he was now obliged to call them when he was in Los Angeles, his newly adopted home.
+He set off in the direction of the river; his footsteps echoing in the dark alleyway that only ever saw the light of the midday sun.
+He was hoping and praying that a trip to the water's edge might help him find solace like before, but then he laughed grimly to himself as he knew it would take someone a great deal wiser than Old Father Thames to sort out his problems this time and deal with the shit-storm he had just created and had left for others to deal with back at the hotel.
+He carried on walking with his head down, watching his footing on the uneven London pavements, or 'sidewalks', as he was now obliged to refer to them when he was in Los Angeles, his newly adopted home.

-As he left the alleyway and turned the next corner he froze, as he was instantly aware that the sound he had been listening for in the hotel doorway was there; the sound that had plagued most of his adult life.
-It was the unmistakable click click click of cameras followed by the noise of running feet, which meant that a posse of men and women were heading towards him and he could hear them shouting his name.
+As he left the safety of the alleyway and turned the next corner he froze, as he was instantly aware that the sound he had been listening for in the hotel doorway was there; the sound that had plagued most of his adult life.
+It was the unmistakable 'click click click' of cameras, followed by the noise of running feet, which meant that a posse of men and women were heading towards him and he could hear them shouting his name.

 "Fat useless bastards," he muttered to himself.
-"Hope they all have fucking heart attacks!"
+"Hope they all have fucking heart attacks!" he added scathingly.

-"I can't do this anymore," he shouted to the empty street.
+"Christ Almighty!
+I can't do this anymore," he cried out to the empty street.
 "What do these assholes want from me?
 Haven't they got enough fucking pictures?"

 "Crap!" he cursed out loud.

 He walked away from the immaculate street with his head down and jacket collar turned up again, hoping not to be recognized.
-Once more he felt tears starting up in his eyes and the edges of the paving stones gradually blurred from view as it suddenly occurred to him that in the city of his birth he had no-one to turn to and nowhere to go.
+Once more he felt tears starting up in his eyes and the edges of the paving stones gradually blurred from view as it suddenly occurred to him that in the city of his birth, he had no-one to turn to and nowhere to go.